 You are allowed to go to dinner with your husband or go to the spa as well.
 It’s okay to take care of yourself.
 It will make you a better parent in the long run.
 Don’t feel guilty about it.
 You are human too!
 And remember that you may be suffering from a little separation anxiety yourself.

 Make sure to tell the truth.
 Never sneak out when your child is playing.
-It will break the trust they have with you.
+It will break the trust they have in you.
 Tell them what you are doing and then do it.

-What can daycare providers do about separation anxiety?
+What can daycare providers do to help children separate?

 If you are providing childcare for a child who is having a tough time separating, there are several things you can do to help them transition better.

 I have a policy of having two interviews with each family before the child starts care here.
 One at their house and one at mine.
 If parents are not interested in doing that, I’m not interested in keeping their children.

 It gives me, the parents, and the child another opportunity to get to know each other.
 Going to their home helps the child feel secure when they see me at their home where they know it’s safe.
 If Mom and Dad let Ms. Christina come over and play here, she must be safe for me.
 This really helps curb separation anxiety.